mozilla/normandy/docs/ops/config.rst

    URL where we sent access tokens received as an authorization bearer token.
    This URL needs to match the OIDC domain used by the client to authenticate.
-   The endpoint URL is actually extracted from reading ``/.well-known/openid-configuration`` on the configured OIDC provider domain.
+   The value for this setting is usually listed in ``/.well-known/openid-configuration`` on the OIDC provider.

 Gunicorn settings
 -----------------